Loto-Tonga Soka Centre

-The Loto-Tonga Soka Centre is a football facility in Nukuʻalofa, Tonga.
+The Loto-Tonga Soka Centre was a football facility in Nukuʻalofa, Tonga.
 It was funded by FIFA through the world football body's Goal Programme and was opened in 2001.
 It hosted matches of the first round of the OFC 2018 FIFA World Cup qualifiers.
-The main office of the Tonga Football Association is also located within the venue.
-It has a capacity of 1,500 and is home to the Tonga national football team and Veitongo FC.
+The main office of the Tonga Football Association was also located within the venue.
+It had a capacity of 1,500 and was home to the Tonga national football team and Veitongo FC.
+The facility was closed and the land was redeveloped for the construction of the Tonga Football Association Stadium.